 Gather.

 Give Back.

-The annual Wydaho Adventure Film Festival takes place in the shadow the Tetons in Victor, Idaho.
 The festival showcases adventure films that inspire, educate and encourage making a difference, and also celebrate the local Teton culture of storytelling and adventure.
 The event will also feature special guests, outdoor gear giveaways, music, food, drink, lawn games and the best of Teton Valley’s nonprofit and entrepreneurial community.

+Gather.